okfn/opendatahandbook-old/README.rst

 We use transifex for this.

 1. Go to https://www.transifex.net/projects/p/opendatamanual/

-2. For each resource add translation for specified language
+2. Add translation for specified language (and a team)